timebertt/masters-thesis-controller-sharding/content/30-related-work.md

 Also, with controller-based sharding, individual instances might need to watch other dependent API resources that are reconciled by another instance.
 If there are less shared watches compared to a single instance responsible for all API objects, the sharded setup increases the load on the API server, but also requires significantly more compute resources.
 All of these drawbacks limit the horizontal scalability of such sharded setups.
-Hence, these approaches cannot be used for solving generally making Kubernetes controllers horizontally scalable.
+Hence, these approaches are not suited for generally making Kubernetes controllers horizontally scalable.

 ## Study Project {#sec:related-study-project}